Janet Jackson, Wissam Al Mana Reportedly Split 3 Months After Baby: Third Marriage ‘Doomed’ From Start?

-When fans of Janet Jackson learned that she and her third husband Wissam Al Mana were expecting their first baby together, they were thrilled for the superstar singer.
+When fans of Janet Jackson learned that she and her third husband, Wissam Al Mana, were expecting their first baby together, they were thrilled for the superstar singer.
 Now, however, just three months after the couple welcomed that baby into the world, Jackson and Al Mana reportedly have split.

 Known both for her singing and role as the youngest sibling of deceased pop music legend Michael Jackson, Janet and her husband have called it quits, reported People.
 One source cited by the publication revealed that the split was “amicable,” but another insider claimed that Jackson had felt Wissam became “too controlling” when she was pregnant.

-Previously wed to James DeBarge and René Elizondo, Jr., Janet tied the knot with the Qatari businessman in 2012.
+Previously wed to James DeBarge and Rene Elizondo Jr., Janet tied the knot with the Qatari businessman in 2012.
 Jackson and Al Mana later revealed that in lieu of giving each other formal wedding gifts, each contributed to the other’s favorite children’s charities.

-This past January, Janet and her husband welcomed their son Eissa into the world.
+This past January, Janet and her husband welcomed their son, Eissa, into the world.
 They sought to maintain their privacy, and when Jackson shared a photo of her baby bump, she kept her comment succinct.

 “We thank God for our blessing,” said Janet.